fontforge/designwithfontforge.com/en-US/Glossary.md

 A slanted style of a font, often used for emphasis.

 Italic differs from Oblique in that the transformation from the plain to the slanted form involves more than just skewing the letterforms.
-Generally the lower-case a changes to a, the serifs on lower-case letters like i (i) change, and the font generally gains a more flowing feeling.
+Generally the lower-case a changes to *a*, the serifs on lower-case letters like i (*i*) change, and the font generally gains a more flowing feeling.

 ## J
 ### Jamo

 The letters of the Korean alphabet.
 These are almost never seen alone, generally appearing in groups of three as part of a Hangul syllable.
-The Jamo are divided into three catagories (with considerable overlap between the first and third), the choseong -- initial consonants, the jungseong -- medial vowels, and the jongseong -- final consonants.
+The Jamo are divided into three categories (with considerable overlap between the first and third), the choseong -- initial consonants, the jungseong -- medial vowels, and the jongseong -- final consonants.
 A syllable is composed by placing a choseong glyph in the upper left of an em-square, a jungseong in the upper right, and optionally a jongseong in the lower portion of the square.

 ## K
 ### Kanji